diasutsman/ToDo-List-Drag-And-Drop/README.md

 ## ToDo List

-Made this with Drag And Drop Html Api hope you guys like it.
+Made this with HTML Drag And Drop Api hope you guys like it.